JBRECLLC/bpgpt/prompts/insight.md

 - "Anticipated 2% growth in total residential repair and remodel spending in 2024, with a focus on smaller projects and a rebound expected in 2025-2026."
 (Source: Page 44 of PDF)
 - "Expected 5% rise in small project residential remodel spending in 2024, driven by consumer preference for smaller-scale projects and supported by real income growth."
 (Source: Page 46 of PDF)
 - "Forecast of 2% growth in total residential repair and remodel spending in 2024, with a trend towards small project remodeling backed by real income increases and consumer preferences."
 (Source: Page 43 of PDF)

+We are going to perform each step in the Data Analysis Process one by one.
+Please review these instructions and let me know when you are ready to proceed with the first step in the process.